libdynd/dynd-python/BUILD_INSTALL.md

 -----

-Execute the following commands from the dynamicndarray folder, which is the root of the project:
+Execute the following commands from the dynamicndarray folder, which is the root of the project (Replace RelWithDebugInfo with Release if doing a release build that doesn't need debug info):

     $ mkdir build
     $ cd build
-    $ cmake ..
+    $ cmake -DCMAKE_BUILD_TYPE=RelWithDebugInfo ..
     $ make
     $ make install # or "sudo make install"